mattack65/bg-lamp/README.md

 The button uses the ESP32 internal pull-up.

+### Final power wiring
+- 5 V supply -> LED strip 5 V
+- 5 V supply -> ESP32 VIN / 5V input
+- GND supply -> LED strip GND
+- GND supply -> ESP32 GND

+All grounds must be common.

+### Development setup
+During development, the ESP32 can be powered from USB while the LED strip is powered separately from a 5 V supply, as long as grounds are connected together.

 ## Important power note

 Do **not** power a long LED strip through thin Dupont wires.